mapeditor/tiled/docs/reference/tmx-map-format.rst

 tiles.

 -  **name:** The name of the layer.
 -  *x:* The x coordinate of the layer in tiles.
-Defaults to 0 and can not be changed in Tiled Qt.
+Defaults to 0 and can not be changed in Tiled.
 -  *y:* The y coordinate of the layer in tiles.
-Defaults to 0 and can not be changed in Tiled Qt.
+Defaults to 0 and can not be changed in Tiled.
 -  **width:** The width of the layer in tiles.
-Required, but as of Tiled Qt always the same as the map width.
+Always the same as the map width for fixed-size maps.
 -  **height:** The height of the layer in tiles.
-Required, but as of Tiled Qt always the same as the map height.
+Always the same as the map height for fixed-size maps.
 -  **opacity:** The opacity of the layer as a value from 0 to 1.
 Defaults to 1.
 -  **visible:** Whether the layer is shown (1) or hidden (0).
 Defaults to 1.
 -  **offsetx:** Rendering offset for this layer in pixels.
 Defaults to 0.
    (since 0.14)